J. G. Brill Company: Brill look-alike cars in the 2010s

-Since 2015 the JR Kyushu, one of the constituent companies of Japan Railways Group, has operated the Aru Ressha "sweet train", a deluxe excursion train.
-It comprises two power cars and two newly built trailer cars based on a luxury Brill car the railway ordered in 1908 but never used.
-Scale models of the original cars were used to derive the design.
+Since 2015 the Kyushu Railway Company, one of the constituent companies of the Japan Railways Group, has operated the Aru Ressha "sweet train", a deluxe excursion train.
+It comprises two power cars and two newly built trailer cars based on a set of 5 luxury Brill cars the original Kyushu Railway ordered in 1908 but never used before nationalization.
+Scale models of the original cars at the Hara Model Railway Museum were used to derive the design.